Navy Day: Mexico

 In Mexico, the Mexican Navy celebrates Navy Day on November 23, in honor of the 1825 Spanish surrender to naval ships stationed at San Juan de Ulúa.
 June 1 is National Maritime (Merchant Marine) Day, in honor of the Tabasco, the first ship crewed exclusively by Mexican-born sailors (1917) and the Potrero del Llano and Faja de Oro, Mexican oil tankers sunk on May 13 and 20, 1942, during World War II.

 Netherlands

 In The Netherlands the navy days ("vlootdagen") are held on the first weekend of July, with major events organized by the Royal Netherlands Navy.

 Peru

 In Peru, Navy Day is a national holiday celebrated on 8 October in commemoration of the Battle of Angamos in 1879 and the anniversary of Peruvian Navy creation in 1821.

 Pakistan

 In Pakistan, Navy Day (Urdu: یوم بحریہ), is celebrated on September 8 in commemoration of the Indo-Pakistan war of 1965.
 September 8, 1965 was the day when Pakistan Navy launched its merely successful strategic operation against India, codename Operation Dwarka, by the 25th Destroyer Squadron.

 Portugal

 In Portugal, since 1998, Navy Day is celebrated on May 20, in remembrance of Vasco da Gama's first arrival in India.

 Romania

-In Romania, Navy Day takes place on August 15.
+In Romania, Navy Day takes place on August 15, day of the Dormition of Saint Mary, the patron saint of the Romanian Navy.
+It was established on 15 August 1902 as a national celebration.
+Between 1949 and 1953, the USSR Navy Day (the last Sunday of July) was celebrated instead, and between 1954 and 1990, the event took place on the first Sunday of August.
+Since 1990, the Romanian Navy Day is celebrated on the original date of August 15.